-LeafLink raises $40m from Founders Fund, others to cultivate its cannabis wholesale market – TechCrunch
+LeafLink raises $40M from Founders Fund, others to cultivate its cannabis wholesale market – TechCrunch

 Since its founding in 2015 LeafLink has become a significant player in legal cannabis.
 With a 130 employees and operating in 27 markets, the company says it has 32% of the U.S. wholesale cannabis market, resulting in an annualized gross merchandise value of over $3 billion.
 LeafLink sees the Series C in helping grow the business through new processes and services.

-“This fundraising round is monumental for a technology company like LeafLink as we continue to define a space that shows no signs of slowing down,” said Ryan G. Smith, Co-founder, and CEO of LeafLink, said in a released statement.
+“This fundraising round is monumental for a technology company like LeafLink as we continue to define a space that shows no signs of slowing down,” Ryan G. Smith, co-founder and CEO of LeafLink, said in a released statement.
 “We’re honored to partner with Founders Fund as we scale our marketplace technology across the growing cannabis industry.
 Our eyes are set on bringing efficiency and innovation to the supply chain, and we’re excited for cannabis to serve as a model for more legacy industries in the future.”

 Right now, LeafLink serves as a critical service for the cannabis market by connecting retailers with suppliers and providing supply chain liquidity through its e-commerce marketplace.
-With the additional $40m, the company expects to expand its offering with new brands and retailers and expand into the new markets opened up by the 2020 election.
+With the additional $40 million, the company expects to expand its offering with new brands and retailers and expand into the new markets opened up by the 2020 election.

 “The U.S. appears to be on a path to full federal legalization over the next few years,” said Founders Fund partner Napoleon Ta.
 “We believe we’ll start to see some massive success stories in the cannabis space as regulations change and that LeafLink will be one of the winners.”